vogelingmar/treespec/README.md

 # treespec
-A deeplearning pipeline to classify tree species in terrestrial panorama pictures.
+> A deeplearning pipeline to classify tree species in terrestrial panorama pictures.
 Automatically create datasets for model training and prediction and link the results spatially by using 3D point clouds and existing inventory data.

+## About
+todo

+## Installation

+### Method 1: Docker Container
+Download the current [treespec container](https://hub.docker.com/repository/docker/vogelingmar/treespec/general) on Docker Hub: docker pull vogelingmar/treespec:latest.

+### Method 2: GitHub Repository
+Clone the [treespec repository](https://github.com/vogelingmar/treespec) from GitHub.

-# Setup
+## Setup

 When first setting up treespec you have to have [Python3](https://www.python.org/downloads/) installed on your system.
 To create a virtual environment and install all the required dependecies to run the treespec pipeline follow these steps:
 1. Navigate into your local treespec repo.